axchristie/toolkit/README.md

 Your project site is now live.
 Congratulations!

-#Step Three: Configuring your project site
+#Step 3: Configuring your project site

 ##3.a) The basic layout of the repository